teaching-genomics/pavia2024/DAY1/README.md

 2. under regular installation, choose your operating system (Mac, Linux)
 3. download the appropriate installer (also directly from this page https://docs.conda.io/en/latest/miniconda.html)
 4. select the appropriate CPU architecture (32/64 bit), if you are unsure you can check out this page https://www.computerhope.com/issues/ch001121.htm
-5. once the download is completed, move the installer in your workspace (again, the location of downloaded files may vary!):
+5. once the download is completed, move the installer in your workspace (the location of downloaded files may vary!):
 '''
 mv ../../Downloads/Miniconda3-latest-MacOSX-x86_64.sh .
 '''